niolabs/docs/docs/blocks/block-development.md

 * **life cycle management** //matt: is this a command you run? where? does this cover the 6 step life cycle (starting, started, etc)//
   * `configure`: at the end of `configure`, the block is ready to receive signals.
 If an exception is raised during configure, the service won’t start.
   * `start`: during start, a block begins to send out signals.
 This method needs to eventually return so that the block status can change to “started”.
 For this reason, anything that runs continuously, should be run in a new thread.
-  * `stop`: tear down.
-This is where the block stops sending out signals and cancels jobs.
+  * `stop`: after top, the block stops sending out signals and cancels jobs.
 * **signaling**
   * `process_signals(<list of signals>, input_id)`: receives input signals.
   * `notify_signals(<list of signals>, output_id)`: emits signals from the block.
-This method isn't actually intended to be overridden, but is it called by the block to send out signals.
+This method isn't intended to be overridden, but is it called by the block to send out signals.
 For example, you will usually call `notify_signals` at the end of your `process_signals` method.

-### Current {{ book.product }} Blocks
+### Current {{ book.product }} Blocks //Matt: Is there a name for "standard" blocks instead of current?
+Core blocks? ??//
 An additional resource for developing your custom block is the [nio-blocks library](https://github.com/nio-blocks).
-Search the nio-blocks library for a block that has similar functionality to the block you want to create.
-Explore the code this block uses, the properties it has, the methods it overrides, and the modules it imports from the framework.
+Search the nio-blocks library for a block that has similar functionality to the block you need.
+Once you find a block, explore the code, properties, methods, and modules imported from the framework.

-### Example: Convert a Python Script to a Block
+### Example: Convert a Python Script to a Block //Matt: are these steps complete?//

-Here is an example of how to take a Python script and turn it into a block.
-The developer wanted to use a script that would control a simple motor inside of a {{ book.product }} block.
+The developer wants to use a script to control a simple motor inside of a {{ book.product }} block.
+To convert a Python script to a block:

 Python script that controls the motor:
 ```python